maickrau/ribotin/README.md

 - `variants.txt`: A list of variants supported by at least 3 reads.
 Format is: variant ID, variant path, reference path, variant read support, reference read support, variant sequence, reference sequence.
 - `variant-graph.gfa`: `graph.gfa` filtered only to the consensus path and the variant paths in `variants.txt`.
 - `variants.vcf`: A list of variants supported by at least 3 reads.
 Variant IDs match `variants.txt`
+- `annotation.gff3`: Annotations lifted over from a previous reference.
+Only if using parameters `--annotation-reference-fasta` and `--annotation-gff3`